 The NSO is committed to fostering a sport environment free from abuse that is safe for all participants, and maintains a Public Sanctions Registry ("Registry") for this purpose.
-The Registry supports the objectives of the Code, Policy, UCCMS and of Abuse-Free Sport, including advancing a respectful sport culture that delivers quality, inclusive, accessible, welcoming and safe sport experiences.
+The Registry supports the objectives of the Code, Policy, UCCMS and of the CCES, including advancing a respectful sport culture that delivers quality, inclusive, accessible, welcoming and safe sport experiences.